fieldka/atnarko-camtraps/README.md

 ---
 # Title of dataset: Influence of ecotourism on grizzly bear activity depends on salmon abundance in the Atnarko River corridor, Nuxalk Territory
 ---

+R scripts reproduce the results described in 'Influence of ecotourism on grizzly bear activity depends on salmon abundance in the Atnarko River corridor, Nuxalk Territory.'
+Data generated during this study (i.e., data files described below) are not publicly available due to confidentiality agreement with Nuxalk Nation, but available from the corresponding author and Nuxalk Nation upon reasonable request.

 Article citation: Field, K. A., Short,M. L., Moody, J. E., Artelle, K. A., Bourbonnais,M. L., Paquet, P. C., & Darimont, C. T. (2024).
 Influence of ecotourism on grizzly bear activity depends on salmon abundance in the Atnarko River corridor, Nuxalk Territory.
 Conservation Science and Practice, e13097.

-Scripts reproduce the results described in 'Influence of ecotourism on grizzly bear activity depends on salmon abundance in the Atnarko River corridor, Nuxalk Territory.'
-Data generated during this study (i.e., data files described below) are not publicly available due to confidentiality agreement with Nuxalk Nation, but available from the corresponding author and Nuxalk Nation upon reasonable request.

 ## Description of the data and scripts:
 R Scripts are meant to be run sequentially.
 Scripts 1 and 2 produce dataframes in the global environment that scripts 3 and 4 call in.

 1 - Data exploration and preparation.R:
 Data preparation and exploration; includes script to subset study period of interest, identify camera activity gaps, and calculate diel period metric.